evtn/rgx/README.md

 #### `pattern.negative_lookbehind(other) -> Concat`

-Use this to indicate that given pattern goes before some another pattern (lookahead).
+Use this to indicate that given pattern goes before some another pattern (negative lookbehind).

 In other words, `x.negative_lookbehind(y)` matches a pattern `x` only if there is NO `y` before it